 When it's not an emergency

-Your primary care provider (PCP) or your behavioral health provider can usually address medical or behavioral health problems that are not emergencies (situations that put your life in danger or risk permanent damage to your health).
+Your primary care provider (PCP) or your behavioral health provider can often address medical or behavioral health problems that are not emergencies (emergencies are situations that put your life in danger or risk permanent damage to your health).

 In urgent situations, call your PCP or behavioral health provider.
 You can contact any of your providers’ offices 24 hours a day, seven days a week.
 If appropriate, make an appointment to visit your provider in-person or by telehealth.
 Your provider must see you within 48 hours for urgent care appointments.
 If you need care before your provider can see you, ask about your options.

 In some areas, you may be able to go to a free-standing urgent care center (UCC) or a CVS MinuteClinic.
 UCCs and MinuteClinics can handle minor problems, like cold and flu symptoms, ear infections, sore throats, skin problems and immunizations.
 UCCs can also handle broken bones, sprains and other more complex but non-emergency issues.